Shunsberger/Assignment1/README.md

 # Assignment1
-This repository contains the Jupyter notebook with assignment 1
+This repository contains the Jupyter notebook with my Assignment 1